Bi-Lagrangian structures and Teichm\"uller theory: Introduction

-Let us conclude this introduction by listing the other main applications that we develop in section \ref{sec:TeichmullerApplications}: \begin{itemize} \item The Weil-Petersson metric can be defined on Fricke-Klein space $\FS$ via symplectic geometry, without using the uniformization theorem (\autoref{subsec:WPredef}). \item The remarkable affine structure in the fibers of the forgetful projection $p \colon \CPS \to \TS$, which is classically described via the Schwarzian derivative, coincides with the Bott affine structure in the leaves of a Lagrangian foliation (\autoref{thm:SchwarzianAffine}). \item The family of affine structures on Teichmüller space provided by the Bers embeddings coincides with the family of affine structures on a real-analytic Kähler manifold induced by the bi-Lagrangian structure in its complexification (\autoref{thm:TSAffine}). \item The derivative of the Bers embedding at the origin is equal to -1/2 times the musical isomorphism induced by the Weil-Petersson metric (\autoref{thm:DerivativeBersEmbedding}). \end{itemize}
+Let us conclude this introduction by listing the other applications of section \ref{sec:TeichmullerApplications}: \begin{itemize} \item The Weil-Petersson metric can be defined on Fricke-Klein space $\FS$ via pure complex symplectic geometry, without using the uniformization theorem (\autoref{subsec:WPredef}). \item The remarkable affine structure in the fibers of the forgetful projection $p \colon \CPS \to \TS$, which is classically described via the Schwarzian derivative, coincides with the Bott affine structure in the leaves of a Lagrangian foliation (\autoref{thm:SchwarzianAffine}). \item The family of affine structures on Teichmüller space provided by the Bers embeddings coincides with the family of affine structures on a real-analytic Kähler manifold induced by the bi-Lagrangian structure in its complexification (\autoref{thm:TSAffine}). \item The derivative of the Bers embedding at the origin is equal to -1/2 times the musical isomorphism induced by the Weil-Petersson metric (\autoref{thm:DerivativeBersEmbedding}). \end{itemize}

-\textbf{\emph{Outline.}} Section \ref{sec:LagrangianAffine} reviews Lagrangian foliations, affine structures and Bott connections in the real and complex settings.
-Section \ref{sec:BiLagrangian} discusses real and complex bi-Lagrangian structures and other related notions.
-Section \ref{sec:BiLagrangianComplexification} investigates the complexification of a real-analytic Kähler manifold and its natural complex bi-Lagrangian structure.
-Section \ref{sec:TeichmullerBackground} contains an introduction to Teichmüller theory with the necessary background material for the next section.
-Section \ref{sec:TeichmullerApplications} applies the general machinery of sections \ref{sec:LagrangianAffine}, \ref{sec:BiLagrangian}, \ref{sec:BiLagrangianComplexification} to Teichmüller theory.
-Section \ref{sec:HyperKahler} constructs and studies an almost hyper-Hermitian structure in the complexification of a real-analytic Kähler manifold.

-\emph{A note to the reader:} The segment of the paper dealing with general differential geometry (sections \ref{sec:LagrangianAffine}, \ref{sec:BiLagrangian}, \ref{sec:BiLagrangianComplexification} and \ref{sec:HyperKahler}) and the segment on Teichmüller theory (sections \ref{sec:TeichmullerBackground} and \ref{sec:TeichmullerApplications}) are quite dissimilar in flavor and may appeal to different audiences.
-We tried to make both expositions self-contained while trying to keep a reasonable length; it is inevitable that parts of the paper will feel too detailed and others too condensed to different readers. \phantomsection
+\emph{A note to the reader:} The segment of the paper dealing with general differential geometry (sections \ref{sec:LagrangianAffine}, \ref{sec:BiLagrangian}, \ref{sec:BiLagrangianComplexification}, \ref{sec:HyperKahler}) and the segment on Teichmüller theory (sections \ref{sec:TeichmullerBackground}, \ref{sec:TeichmullerApplications}) are quite dissimilar in flavor and may appeal to different audiences.
+We tried to make both expositions self-contained while trying to keep a reasonable length; it is inevitable that parts of the paper will feel too detailed and others too condensed to different readers.